Sepehr Assadi

 * Having participated in IOI/IMO or ACM-ICPC or similar national or international competitions;

-* Having read a number of papers or followed developments in recent years on one or more area of research of your interest in TCS or Math, and can explain their significance to others.
+* Having read a number of papers or followed developments in recent years on one or more area of research of your interest in TCS or Math,

 ?
 Submit an application to our graduate program and mention my name.